‘Bachelorette’ Star Reveals She Was Sexually Assaulted During Filming Of ABC Reality Show

 In 2013, Meredith Phillips made headlines when she revealed to ABC News that she was an alcoholic.
 Phillips said her drinking spiraled out of control after her engagement to her Bachelorette boyfriend Ian McKee broke off.

-According to People, Reps for ABC and Warner Bros. had “no comment” regarding Phillips’ sexual assault accusations.
+According to People, reps for ABC and Warner Bros. had “no comment” regarding Phillips’ sexual assault accusations.
 The new allegations come one year after the reality franchise’s Bachelor in Paradise shut down production to conduct an investigation into sexual misconduct allegations.
 The show resumed filming a few weeks later.

 The new season of The Bachelorette premieres Monday, May 28 on ABC.